input-output-hk/nothunks/README.md

 `nothunks` will try to get source information from info tables.
 For that one needs to use `GHC` newer than `9.4` and compile the code with `-finfo-table-map`.
-More precise information will be available if `-fdistinct-constructor-table` flag is used as well.
+More precise information will be available if `-fdistinct-constructor-tables` flag is used as well.
 We don't support this feature in `GHC-9.2` (although an earlier version of `whereFrom` is available in `base`).